 Synthetic Testing - ATTO / CrystalDiskMark

 ATTO and CrystalDiskMark (CDM) are free and easy-to-use storage benchmarking tools that SSD vendors use to assign performance specifications to their products.
-Both of these tools give us insight into how each device handles different file sizes.
+These tools give us insight into how each device handles different file sizes.

 Sustained Write Performance and Cache Recovery